ETC5513: Collaborative and Reproducible Practices

 🧭 Goal

-Learn how to remove files from Git tracking with git rm
+Learn how to remove files from Git tracking with git rm, and prevent them from being re-added with a .gitignore file.

 1️⃣ Create and Clone a Repo